On Campus Support

 The PAC features a fitness centre, a triple gymnasium and a 42-foot rock climbing wall.
 Complementing the facilities are programs in aquatics, dance, fitness and special needs.
 Membership to the PAC is open to U of S students, faculty, staff and alumni, as well as non-university employees working on cam.

 Students, staff and visitors to the U of S campus seeking an escort to their car, office or residence are invited to use the USSU Safewalk.
 The service is free and available Sundays through Thursdays.
 Call: (306) 966-SAFE (7233)

 Two complimentary service centres located in the new Place Riel Student Centre.
 Student Health Services is a primary health care centre that offers non-urgent and urgent medical treatment for students and their families.
 Student Counselling Services offers short-term professional counselling for students whose concerns interfere with their day-to-day functioning.

 Contributes to student success by empowering students/alumni with the necessary tools, resources and supports to make a successful transition from education-to-career.
 The SECC provides assistance in the search for full-time, summer, and part-time employment and offers one-on-one career advising.

 Provides undergraduate and graduate students with assistance regarding finances, registration and academic life.
 Student Central assists students with confirmation of enrolment for funding applications; authorizes emergency loans and financial appeals; provides information on scholarships, bursaries and other financial information; troubleshoots registration problems; helps students navigate PAWS; and provides information on exams, transcripts and convocation.

-The ULC offers a variety of free resources to help students develop study skills, note-taking skills and strategies for exam preparation.
-They also offer a math and stats help service, writing tutorials and technology help.
+The SLS offers a variety of free resources to help students develop study skills, note-taking skills and strategies for exam preparation.
+They have online and drop-in writing help, online resources, and a math and stats help centre.